-VOLUNTARY AFTER-TAX AND VOLUNTARY DEDUCTIBLE (BEFORE-TAX) CONTRIBUTIONS
+EMPLOYEE VOLUNTARY AFTER-TAX AND VOLUNTARY DEDUCTIBLE (BEFORE-TAX) CONTRIBUTIONS

-If you were a participant in the Plan before 1995, you were able to make voluntary after-tax and voluntary deductible (before-tax) contributions to the Plan.
+If you were a participant in this Plan before 1995, you were able to make Voluntary After-tax and Voluntary Deductible (before-tax) contributions to the Plan.
 Due to changes in the law and Plan design, these types of contributions are no longer permitted, but any of these amounts already held in your accounts will continue to share in the tax-deferred treatment of the 401(k) Savings Plan.